nongnoochr/airbnb_boston_2018_analysis/README.md

 The [airbnb_boston_2018](./airbnb_boston_2018.ipynb) notebook contains all steps in this process and markdown cells were used to assist in walking through the thought process for individual steps.

-Data used in this notebook are "listings.csv", "calendar.csv", "neighbourhoods.csv", and they are not included in this project but you can download them from http://insideairbnb.com/get-the-data.html and search for data of Boston, Massachusetts, United States that was compiled on 17 November 2018.

 ## Results